 - Don’t choose a lawyer simply because his office is close to your home and is convenient.
 Usually, the best lawyers are located in the Sydney CBD.

 - Don’t choose a lawyer based on price.
 An experienced lawyer will charge more than a less experienced lawyer.
-A more experienced lawyer may charge you more, but they will achieve a far better result, which will more than make up for any additional costs.
+A more experienced lawyer may charge you more, but they will achieve a far better result and achieve the best financial outcome.
 An inexperienced lawyer will be charging you to learn the job and may make mistakes.

 - Don’t just go for the first lawyer you find.
 All lawyers are not the same.
 There are good lawyers and bad lawyers.
 If necessary, you need to interview several lawyers before deciding whom you want to represent you.